 So, why should we stop using Stop Bath on film and paper?
-It turns out that alkaline developers with sodium carbonate reacts to the acid in the stop bath and can produce carbon dioxide bubbles, which in turn can blister on the emulsion on both film and paper.
+It turns out that alkaline developers with sodium carbonate react to the acid in the stop bath and can produce carbon dioxide bubbles, which in turn can cause small blisters on the emulsion on both film and paper.
 In film's case, it can create 'pinholes" in dense areas of the negative which show up as black dots on prints.
-Steve Anchell does recommend the use of a milder developer or a mildly acid stop bath to minimise the formation of the pesky blisters.
+Steve Anchell does recommend the use of a milder developer or a mildly acid-stop bath to minimise the formation of those pesky blisters.

 Ok, so the first path of discovery was not much help.
 I, therefore, had to go to the internet to discover those whole truths about Stop Bath.
 I will be the first to say that the internet is both a blessing and a curse, and my search proved to be no different, bar the amount of polarisation on the subject.

 Large Format Photography Forum shows why there is a disagreement, as discussed Here.
 Yes, it is from the previous century when film was all the rage, and interestingly some have never had any issues and those who believe that walking within 50 yards of Stop Bath will cause the resulting negatives to resemble a cheese grater.
 There was one interesting comment, which points out that regional differences in the water supply need to be considered.
 The makeup of water is also a contributing factor to how strong the chemical reaction is.